 I invite you to try give mindful eating a whirl this lunchtime.
 Let me know how you get on.

 P.S.
-For more about mindful eating, check out some of these articles from past issues WellBeing:
+For more about mindful eating, check out some of these articles from past issues of WellBeing:

 - Food choices and the mind-body connection